What is a map?

 - the WGS-84 position of the visual/virtual markers (once the geo-referencing process has been performed).

 Is your environment compatible with the use of Dragonfly?

 Before starting the mapping process you need to make sure that your environment meets the requirements to be compatible with the use of Dragonfly.
 You can find those requirements inside this important support page.

 Step 1 – Initialize the mapping

 Once Dragonfly is configured properly you can initialize the mapping and then create a map of your environment.
-During this process the Dragonfly Web UI will:
+During this process the Dragonfly Web User Interface will:

 - visualize the position of your camera as a drone moving inside a 3D plot;